Senta: Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).

 Demographics

-According to the 2011 census results, the municipality of Senta has a population of 23,316 inhabitants.
+According to the 2022 census results, the municipality of Senta has a population of 17,953 inhabitants.

 Ethnic groups

 All settlements in the municipality have Hungarian ethnic majorities.

-The ethnic composition of the municipality:
+The ethnic composition of the municipality according to the census of 2011:

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):

 Notable citizens

 Senta is the birthplace of many renowned people, including: